 One has to wonder how the huge demand for tattoos currently is going to affect health issues down the road…

 Some people have reported sensitivity springing up even years after they first got their tattoo; also, medical MRIs can cause tattoos to burn or sting as the heavy metals in the ink are affected by the test’s magnetism.

-Therefore, scientists are still unsure of the long-term affects that tattoos actually pose.
+Therefore, scientists are still unsure of the long-term effects that tattoos actually pose.
 (It is important to also remember that many research studies are funded by Big Pharma…and that their profits lie in our ill health…).
 However…

 Ink Warning Labels

-In the USA, two of the leading tattoo ink manufacturers must now place warning labels in their catalogues, product containers and websites stating that the
+In the USA, two of the leading tattoo ink manufacturers must now place warning labels in their catalogues, product containers and websites stating that the:

 ‘inks contain many heavy metals including lead, arsenic and others and that these ingredients have been linked to cancer and birth defects’

 as a result of a 2007 lawsuit brought by the American Environmental Safety Institute (AESI).

 Note: It still does not stop these products from being available, and used widely…(question, when you have gone to get a tattoo, has your tattoo artist informed you of these risks?
 Have you been shown these labels before making a decision to proceed?).